stanfordpython/python-assignments/assign0/README.md

 The passphrase you presented does not match our records!
 Guards - arrest this intruder!
 </code></pre>

-This chatbot is adorable and geeky!
-Feel free to bring your personality and passions to this part of the assignment. 😊

 ### Example 2: Simple Schedule

 This program is more like a virtual assistant (think Siri, Alexa, etc.), which allows users to schedule events and see their calendar.
 Here's a sample run for this program (note that this uses `MMDDYYYY` as an encoding scheme for dates, and that hours are represented as floating point numbers, so 14.5 means 2:30PM); once again, user input is ***bolded and italicized***: